Bolzano-Weierstrass-plan/.github/profile/README.md

 As long as we do it for at least some amount of time, which in my case is defined as 10 minutes, then it's counted as a success.

 **Julian's Rules [[Daily record](https://github.com/Bolzano-Weierstrass-plan/Julian-Record)]**
-1. reach an average of 7 hours study in the weekday (this is outside of school hw and studying)
+1. Reach an average of 7 hours study in the weekday (this is outside of school hw and studying)